How To Organise a Virtual Dance Party on Zoom

 Have fun with music videos.
 You can watch one together and then dress up on theme.
 I did this with I Want To Break Free, Queen.
 We all dressed up like Freddie Mercury and brought a hoover.
 It was hilarious.
 You can also do a simple choreography together if there's a dance you all know and love.
 It can be as simple as waving around your ring finger whilst dancing to Single Ladies.

-I've been hosting private virtual parties for companies and personal celebrations.
-Get in touch on email@example.com if you're interested experiencing a five star rated virtual dance party!
+I've been hosting private online discos and dance workshops for companies and personal celebrations, including the New Zealand Embassy in Brussels' online Christmas party.
+See this page for more information on the types of parties we can host and get in touch on firstname.lastname@example.org if you're interested experiencing a five star rated virtual dance party.